 Lesson: Demonstrate how to style your products

-Speaking of modeling a particular product, surf brand O’Neill pulls an entire outfit together to demonstrate how their back-to-school apparel line can be styled.
+Speaking of modeling a particular product, surf brand O’Neill pulls an entire outfit together to demonstrate how customers might consider styling the O’Neill back-to-school apparel line.

 Students who want to fashionably strut into a new school year can use O’Neill’s outfit recommendation to build a look that’s uniquely their own.

-5. Super Coffee offers a back to school sale with a pop quiz
+5. Super Coffee challenges customers to a pop quiz

 Subject line: Back to school SALE

 Caffeine is a must for students and parents who are gearing up to face a new school year.
 With this email, Super Coffee shows that they want their audience’s mental prowess and caffeine supply to be primed for the year ahead.

 In their back-to-school email, Super Coffee offers a 25% discount code to anyone who can solve their presented math problem.
 It’s not only a clever, seasonally relevant twist—it also makes their email interactive, encouraging clicks.